Walter L. Buenger

-Walter Louis Buenger (born January 19, 1951) is a historian of Texas and the American South and, since 2017, is a professor of history at the University of Texas in Austin, Texas.
+Walter Louis Buenger (born January 19, 1951) is a historian of Texas, the American South, and the Southwest Border.
+He retired as a professor of history at the University of Texas in Austin, Texas in 2024.

 Background

 Buenger received all three of his degrees, Bachelor of Arts, Master of Arts, and Ph.D., from Rice University in Houston in 1973, 1977, and 1979, respectively.
 Immediately thereafter at the age of twenty-eight, he joined the history faculty at Texas A&M University.
 He became head of the History department in 2002 and remained there until 2017 when he accepted the position of Summerlee Foundation Chair in Texas History at the University of Texas at Austin.
 Simultaneously, he became the Chief Historian at the Texas State Historical Association (TSHA) and editor of the TSHA journal Southwestern Historical Quarterly.

 Scholarly pursuits

 Buenger's 2001 book The Path to a Modern South: Northeast Texas Between Reconstruction and the Great Depression was awarded the Coral H. Tullis Award, given annually to a book that focuses on Texas.
 He is a fellow, past president (2009–2010), and past Chief Historian of the Texas State Historical Association.